Choosing a Good Provider

 2. Get a referral from someone you trust.

 Ask a friend or family member if you feel comfortable.
 You can also call a local hospital or doctor’s office and ask them to give a referral.
-Ask national organizations such as the National Coalition of Abortion Providers or the National Abortion Federation (www.prochoice.org) who they recommend in your area.
+Ask national organizations such as the Abortion Care Network (www.abortioncarenetwork.org) or the National Abortion Federation (www.prochoice.org) who they recommend in your area.
 Their members must adhere to the highest standards of medical care and counseling.

 3. Call the clinic on the phone.

 How do they sound?
 Are they friendly?
 Are they knowledgeable?
 Do they listen?
 Do they answer all your questions?
-Ask if you can set up an appointment to see the clinic before the date of your surgical or medical abortion.
+Ask if you can set up an appointment to see the clinic before the date of the procedure or medical abortion.
 Is the clinic actually located where the ad in the phone book says it is?
 Will they tell you the credentials of their doctors and staff?

 4. Ask about their services.